roninazure/LSTM-Predictor/README.md

 	3. Use the dailyreturns.py script to calculate daily percentage returns for the stocks: python dailyreturns.py

+StockDataToCSV.py

+The StockDataToCSV.py script is designed to fetch daily stock price data from the Alpha Vantage API for a predefined list of stock symbols.
+The data is then saved into separate CSV files for each symbol.
+The script automates the process of data retrieval and storage, making it easier to work with historical stock data for analysis or model training.

+How It Works:

+	1. API Request: The script uses the Alpha Vantage API to retrieve the daily time series stock data for a list of stock symbols, which currently includes companies like Intel (INTC), Tesla (TSLA), and Microsoft (MSFT).
+	2. Data Parsing: The script extracts relevant data such as the open, high, low, close prices, and trading volume from the API response.
+	3. CSV Output: The data is written to CSV files named after the stock symbols (e.g., INTC_stock_prices.csv, TSLA_stock_prices.csv).
+These files contain daily historical prices and volumes for each stock.

+To run the script, ensure you have the necessary dependencies (requests, csv), and execute the file with: python StockDataToCSV.py

+Footnote: The API key used in this script is for Alpha Vantage, which provides free API access for stock market data.
+Note that there is a limit on the number of API calls per minute in the free tier.
+If you encounter issues with the API, you may need to wait and rerun the script or consider upgrading to a premium API key.

 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.